RANG1991/Public-Intermediate-Semantics-For-Generation/README.md

 </br>
 <div align="center">
   <p><em>The pipeline of our model.
-First, we used Stable Diffusion to generate single or multiple aligned representation(s).
-Second, we used these representation(s) to generate the final image.</em></p>
+In the first step, we used Stable Diffusion to generate single or multiple aligned representation(s).
+In the second step, we used these representation(s) to generate the final image.</em></p>
   <img src="https://github.com/RANG1991/Public-Intermediate-Semantics-For-Generation/blob/main/static/images/Pipeline_Figure_separate_controls.png"
   alt="Pipeline_model"
   style="width:800px;height:500px;">